 Home to several national parks and designated as a UNESCO World Heritage Site, the Blue Mountains is one of the least frequented sites in Australia, although arguably one of the more beautiful.
 The temperature is much colder up in the mountains than along the coast just an hour’s drive away, making it ideal for those who want pleasant temperatures for outdoor recreational activities.

-Although the mountain towns of Katoomba, Wentworth Falls, and Glenbrook are all friendly and artistic communities, the real beauty of the area is the many lookout points offering breathtaking views of the landscape.
+Although the mountain towns of Katoomba, Wentworth Falls, and Glenbrook are all friendly and artistic communities, the real beauty of the Blue Mountains is the many lookout points offering breathtaking views of the landscape.

 Although this island is located off the Australian mainland, it is a part of the country and is an unusual and scenic destination to consider for your upcoming vacation.
 The coastline of the island is more than 45 miles in length, and less than 2,000 people call the island their home.

 However, there are adequate facilities and accommodations for visitors to explore the incredible destination.
 Limestone cliffs, sandy beaches, and a dense rainforest all exist on Christmas Island.

 Diving, snorkeling, relaxing on isolated beaches, hiking, caving, mountain biking and fishing are just a few of the enjoyable pastimes on the island.
 If you opt to participate in these more adventurous activities, be sure to have travel insurance for the duration of your trip.

 Mention a reef in Australia, and most people think immediately of the Great Barrier Reef.
 However, the expansive Ningaloo Reef off of the Gascoyne coast is just as impressive and full of marine life.
 Head here for less crowded by stunning diving and snorkeling, along with breathtaking views at the UNESCO World Heritage Site of Shark Bay.